 Participants in this workshop will learn the basic tools and strategies of mixing music live using Dj equipment and software.
 We will discuss foundational elements of music such as tempo, meter, rhythm structure, as well as concepts of musical narrative and sonic affect as deployed by the dj.

-Audio Production/Beat Making Workshop
+2/ Audio Production/Beat Making with Ableton

-Space, Place, and Cultural Production
+7/ Space, Place, & Cultural Production

 Participants in this workshop will develop a shared vocabulary around the topics of decolonization, critical history, and cultural organizing.
 They will learn how to actively implement decolonizing strategies into their everyday context and interactions through cultural production.
-Participants will learn and practice various cultural organizing and production skills such as "story circles", Zine production, radio production, and grafitti techniques.
+Participants will learn and practice various cultural organizing and production skills such as "story circles", Zine production, radio production, and graffiti techniques.